-17-year-old girl falls to her death off Beltway flyover after major crash
+17-year-old girl falls to her death off Beltway ramp flyover after major crash

 Follow Erica Simon on Facebook, Twitter and Instagram.

-17-year-old girl falls to her death off Beltway flyover after major crash
+17-year-old girl falls to her death off Beltway ramp flyover after major crash

 A teen fell to her death after she was apparently disoriented from a crash on the flyover at the Beltway 8 and I-45 interchange.